-In this project (September 2018- Sept 2020) a substantial scaling up in content will be achieved by a newly received grant for the development and disclosure of anatomical drawings, 3D models, embryology and clinical anatomical learning materials (link: in Dutch).
+In this project (September 2018- Sept 2020 [extended until Mid 2021]) a substantial scaling up in content will be achieved by a newly received grant for the development and disclosure of anatomical drawings, 3D models, embryology and clinical anatomical learning materials (link: in Dutch).
 Various Dutch (AUMC, LUMC, UM, UMCG) and Flemish universities (Ghent, Hasselt, Leuven) collaborate in this project.
 Furthermore, this project is supported by the NAV (Dutch Association of Anatomists).
 The grant was received from the Dutch Ministry of Education, Culture and Science, in its Open Online Education Incentive scheme.

 For information about the original TOOL project please see here.

 - Developing and/or opening up a significant amount of open anatomical learning materials and offering these on AnatomyTOOL for free use for anyone.

 - Implementing these learning materials in regular education of the anatomical departments of the Universities (of Applied Sciences) in the Netherlands and Flanders.